secretanna/customer_reward/README.md

 ```
 bundle exec ruby core/main.rb
 ```
+Now, you can play around, changing the seed data.

 I feel like need to explain some of my decisions and overall the approach.